douglashill/KeyboardKit/README.md

 Add KeyboardKit to an existing Xcode project as a package dependency:

 1. From the File menu, select Swift Packages › Add Package Dependency…
-2. Enter "https://github.com/douglashill/KeyboardKit" into the package repository URL text field
+2. Enter "https://github.com/douglashill/KeyboardKit" into the package repository URL text field.

+This Swift package contains localised resources, so Swift 5.3 (Xcode 12) or later is required.

+Swift Package Manager requires the Swift and Objective-C sources to be separated into modules.
+The `KeyboardKitObjC` module is used internally by KeyboardKit and does not need to be imported explicit by your app.

 ### CocoaPods